 US company ServiceNow to develop Dublin data centre

-Company will also open a facility in Newport in Wales as part of increased investment
+Company will also open a facility in Newport in the UK as part of increased investment

 These new data centres will establish two new pairings for the hosting of customer data.